What Does Criminal Mischief Mean in Texas?

 Tampering with property refers to intentionally or knowingly tampering with someone else’s tangible property in a manner that causes the other person to suffer a loss or to be inconvenienced in some way.

-Even hiding something of someone else’s on their own property—and inconveniencing that person in the process—can rise to the level of a criminal mischief charge.
+Even hiding something of someone else’s on his or her own property—and inconveniencing that person in the process—can rise to the level of a criminal mischief charge.

-Now that many residences have security cameras, these charges are becoming more common and are often easier to prove.
+Now that many residences have security cameras, these charges are becoming more common and easier to prove.

 Destruction of property is exactly what it sounds like—intentionally or knowingly destroying or damaging someone else's tangible property.
 Breaking windows, damaging lawn decorations, and other such acts generally suffice to warrant destruction of property charges.